Abdelrhman-Winter/medi-cova-job/README.md

 ### 3. **Custom Inputs**

 - **Text Input**: A custom input field designed for text entries, located in the `input` folder.
-- **Dropdown Select Input**: A custom dropdown select input that integrates with the Material UI `Select` component.
+- **Dropdown Select Input**: A custom dropdown select input that integrates with the Material UI `Select` component, located in the `input` folder..
+- **CountrySelector Input**:: A custom input component allowing users to select countries, located in the `input` folder..

 ### 4. **Custom Textarea**